xusailor/cromwell/docs/tutorials/AwsBatch101.md

           // token = ""
         }

-        genomics {
         // A reference to an auth defined in the `aws` stanza at the top.
 This auth is used to create
         // Pipelines and manipulate auth JSONs.
         auth = "application-default"
         // Endpoint for APIs, no reason to change this under normal circumstances. endpoint-url = ""
-        }

         filesystems {
           s3 {